 For someone having a heart attack, Nitroglycerin, Oxygen and Morphine may be life-saving.

-For someone weakened from nausea, vomiting and diarrhea, I.V. fluids might be all that they need.
+For someone weakened from nausea, vomiting and diarrhoea, I.V. fluids might be all that they need.

 While having a comfortable, clean bed would be ideal, a lot of these treatments can be rendered to a patient on a blanket on the floor.

 And not all of these patients would require a bed for admission.
-Indeed, it can be argued that even when patients need subsequent transfer, stabilizing them significantly improves their chances of survival.
+Indeed, it can be argued that even when patients need subsequent transfer, stabilising them significantly improves their chances of survival.

 It is amazing that we have Applications/Systems that can tell a person where to get banku in Accra but not which hospital has beds.

-We need a system with staff looking at real-time data who can tell patients where to go.
-Driving from hospital to hospital in search of a bed is passe.
+We need a system with staff looking at real time data who can tell patients where to go.
+Driving from hospital to hospital in search of a bed is passed.
 It belongs to the last century.

 In 1986, the Americans passed the Emergency Medical Treatment and Active Labor Act (EMTALA) that requires participating hospitals to provide "appropriate Medical Screening Exams" to all patients.
 In other words, hospitals are required to screen and stabilize patients before transfer.
 We should consider a similar law in Ghana.